Medicalization: Sexuality and gender

+According to Mike Fitzpatrick, resistance to medicalization was a common theme of the gay liberation, anti-psychiatry, and feminist movements of the 1970s, but now there is "virtually no resistance to the advance of government intrusion in lifestyle if it is deemed to be justified in terms of public health."
+Moreover, the pressure for medicalization now comes from society itself as well as from the government and medical professionals.

+Psychiatry

 For many years, marginalized psychiatrists (such as Peter Breggin, Paula Caplan, Thomas Szasz) and outside critics (such as Stuart A. Kirk) have "been accusing psychiatry of engaging in the systematic medicalization of normality".
 More recently these concerns have come from insiders who have worked for and promoted the American Psychiatric Association (e.g., Robert Spitzer, Allen Frances).

 Benjamin Rush, the father of American psychiatry, claimed that Black people had black skin because they were ill with hereditary leprosy.
 Consequently, he considered vitiligo as a "spontaneous cure".

 According to Franco Basaglia and his followers, whose approach pointed out the role of psychiatric institutions in the control and medicalization of deviant behaviors and social problems, psychiatry is used as the provider of scientific support for social control to the existing establishment, and the ensuing standards of deviance and normality brought about repressive views of discrete social groups.
 As scholars have long argued, governmental and medical institutions code menaces to authority as mental diseases during political disturbances.